Extreme weather drives surge in Pakistan child marriages – DW – 09/02/2024

 "Evidence shows that extreme weather events like this are correlated with an increased risk of child marriage," UNICEF said in a report after the floods.

-"In a year with an event of this severity, we would expect to see an 18 per cent increase in the prevalence of child marriage, equivalent to erasing five years of progress."
+"In a year with an event of this severity, we would expect to see an 18% increase in the prevalence of child marriage, equivalent to erasing five years of progress."

 The Sindh government, however, denied reports that climate-driven economic insecurity was causing child marriages in the province.